Connect to the World

-Live in dorm-style housing alongside other Verto students and befriend the many local and international students in Madrid.
+Live in dorm-style housing alongside other Verto students or in a local family homestay and befriend the many local and international students in Seville.
 Our experienced staff is on-site to support you and guide you towards a transformative semester.

-The museums, sites, and neighborhoods of Madrid become your classroom as you dive into Verto’s experiential learning courses.
-Study European History from inside an 18th-century palace, and practice your conversational Spanish during a traditional cooking class!
+The museums, sites, and neighborhoods of Seville become your classroom as you dive into Verto’s experiential learning courses.
+Study European History from inside an 14th-century palace, and practice your conversational Spanish during a traditional cooking class!

-Your program leaders will set you up with everything you need to safely and confidently explore the city independently.
-You can also opt-in to exciting study tours and excursions with your Verto cohort—like a day trip to the ancient city of Toledo, a traditional flamenco performance, or a futbol match!
+Your program leaders will set you up with everything you need to confidently explore the city.
+You can also opt-in to exciting cultural activities and excursions with your Verto cohort—like a day trip to the ancient city of Toledo, a traditional flamenco performance, or a futbol match!

 Sharpen Your Mind

 In all Verto classrooms, you’ll enjoy small class sizes, energetic and caring professors, and hands-on learning—